aws-samples/amazon-dynamodb-labs/content/modernizr/01-modernization/workflow-00.en.md

 This is where the real design work happens!
 Using all the information we gathered in Stage 1, we create a completely new data model designed specifically for DynamoDB.
 This stage is highly interactive - you'll work closely with the AI to make important decisions about how to structure your data.

 It's like working with an architect to design your dream house renovation.
 The AI provides technical expertise and suggestions, but you need to guide the process and make the final decisions about what works best for your specific needs.
-This collaboration ensures the new design perfectly fits your application's requirements.
+This collaboration ensures the new design fits your application's requirements.

 ## Stage 3: Building the Bridge - Creating a Database Abstraction Layer